How to Make Money Recycling Paper (Including Shredded Paper)

 Why Should I Try to Make Money Recycling Paper?

-According to the EPA, paper products were responsible for over a quarter of the U.S.’s annual waste in 2014.
+According to the EPA, paper products were responsible for over a quarter of the U.S.’s annual waste.
 By the numbers, we’re talking about over 67 million tons of paper potentially heading to landfills (before recycling).

 Recycled paper is used to make more paper products.
-This means that fewer trees have to be destroyed to get the paper and cardboard products we need.
+This means fewer trees must be destroyed to get the paper and cardboard products we need.
 So, while the money may be an added bonus, you might find other motivators for helping more paper get recycled.

 How to Make Money Recycling Paper

-If you’re interested in recycling paper, whether for cash or for the environment, here are four steps to doing so.
+If you’re interested in recycling paper, whether for cash or the environment, here are four steps.

 1. Find Recycling Centers Near You